 But puzzling word choices?
 Often, the translation is not exactly wrong, but there are much better choices you can use.

 Simplicity is the key to winning customers over.
 The is even more true on the web, where short attention spans means the simpler the better.

 If a website or piece of marketing material is too difficult to read fluently, then the customer will likely get bored and go onto another website (your competitor).

 I know that small businesses do not always have the budget to hire a professional, native translator for the job.
-So I‘ve put together a list of the most common ‘Italianisms’ I see on Italian consumer websites and my tips for making it a better read.
+So I‘ve put together a list of the Italian to English website translation ‘errors’ I see most often and how you can make your copy a better read.
 (And read here why a native English speaker is the best for the job).

 Didattico > didactic

 I always know I’m on an Italian website, when the ‘d’ word comes up.
 Didactic farms, didactic kitchen, didactic museum.

 Didactic does exist in English, but it is formal, and doesn’t come up in everyday conversation.